Overcoming Swimmer's Shoulder: My Journey to Overcome Shoulder Discomfort and Get Back to Sprint Swimming

 To upwardly rotate my shoulder blade better, improving overhead position, I'll perform exercises like:

-• Crawling - mobilize scapula and thoracic spine, and work serratus anterior
+• Crawling (forward, backward, or bear) - mobilize scapula and thoracic spine, and work serratus anterior

-• 1-arm planks - serratus anterior strengthen, rotator cuff stabilization, and core.
+• 1-arm plank with protraction - serratus anterior strengthen, rotator cuff stabilization, and core.

 3. Address neck tightness